DavePie/MindustryDatabase/README.md

 6. Start or restart the server
 7. Type in the respective config values for `url`, `user`, and `password` via `config CONFIG PARAMETER`
 8. Run the `reconnect` command.
+9. Register the server to the database via the `register` command (if you haven't run the `update-ip` command).

+# Configs
+- `server-ip` - The IP of the Mindustry server.
+This is optional and should only be changed when necessary.
+Default is `127.0.0.1`.
+This shouldn't be changed directly unless you know what you're doing.
+Change this via the `update-ip` command.
+- `url` - The URL of the database.
+- `user` - The database user to authenticate as.
+- `password` - The password of the database user.
+- `session-duration` - The maximum duration of a player session.
+Defaults to 12 hours.
+If the session exceeds the maximum duration, then the user's session will become invalid when the user joins.

 # Database Schema
 For the database schema, see [this file](client/tables.sql).